LouisCAD/Splitties/README.md

 Each module has been designed to have a small footprint and be as efficient as possible.

-### Why I made this
-I personally often copy/pasted the code which makes these libraries into the projects I worked on, so I made this library to make it a one line operation, and make potential updates to this code easier.
-Now, everyone can use this work.

 ***Below is a list of the libraries included in this project***

 * [App Context](#app-context)